 - Preparation and training methods of fighting against multiple attackers, concepts that are related to combat and not to self-defense.

 - Handling team fighting and combats of the group against the group.

 - Training and fighting under different conditions and ground.

-Historically, I gathered and finished the first fighting tactics and training methods section in the curriculum in the late 1980’s.
+Historically, I gathered and finished the first fighting tactics and training methods section in the curriculum in the late 1980s.
 After it was approved by Imi, I taught it to the first line of KM instructors in Israel.
-With time more and more knowledge and experience was accumulated and constant improvements were made and natural evolution occurred.
+With time more and more knowledge and experience were accumulated and constant improvements were made and natural evolution occurred.
 It was then evident that we need a special instructor course to bring the knowledge to those who need it, meaning all of us who are doing KMG.

 These days, and as always, you are receiving the cutting edge of our system.
 When out there, there are imitators and wannabes, and also some legitimate competition.
 We should spread our way, show, prove and clarify that we are the origin and source of the Krav Maga.
-Those who are searching for the real thing, for the best they can get, and even those who do not know who is what and where, will easily identify us.
+Those who are searching for the real thing, for the best they can get, and even those who do not know who is what and where will easily identify us.

 With the CFIC, more than in other training courses that we have, you can understand how KMG is a dangerous tool and weapon.
 After this instructor course, you should use and teach this knowledge very wisely.
 A mistake can cause much harm and can put the user in great danger and conflicts with others and with the law.

 Naturally, the importance of practice and drilling of the different aspects of fighting and combat cannot be emphasized enough.
 These aspects are in the heart of the progress of each and every one of us and the advancement of our students.
 We hand out in the course additional material as a specific manual and video material to remind us what it is all about.